Table of Contents

 There is nothing like waking up every morning to the priceless scenery and fresh salty air.
 Unfortunately, everything comes with a price tag in Tulum.
 This includes accommodation, food, and drinks as well as souvenirs.
 The city has become a celebrity hotspot and a go-to vacation destination for many affluent tourists.
 Upscale boutique hotels, bars, and restaurants overlooking the beach are therefore much pricier when compared to Cancun.

 When comparing Tulum vs Cancun, it is important to know that the former is not as developed as the latter.
 Cancun is filled to the brim with resorts and high-rise buildings.
-The city has more than 100,000 hotels rooms and its Hotel Zone has countless food establishments that cater to all types of budgets.
+The city has more than 100,000 hotel rooms and its Hotel Zone has countless food establishments that cater to all types of budgets.

 Things To Do In Tulum, Mexico